 Ostracism has been modelled using game theory in various highly abstract contexts, as the idea that if one member of a group offends, the other members refuse to engage in mutually profitable interactions with him (e.g., D. Hirshleifer & Rasmusen (1989), Ali & Miller (2016)).
 Usually the focus is on how the group incentivizes individual members to ostracize the target by, for example, ostracizing the non-ostracizer, and the problems created by the resulting infinite chain of penalties.
 Here, we will put the problem of how the villages enforces ostracism aside to focus on mistaken ostracism and the role of courts.

 A. The Basic Model:

-Consider a simple model to addresses several of the situations which can arise:
+Our goal is to model a village using ostracism to deter deviant conduct, and a broader society that establishes a court system which may or may not wish to restrict ostracism.
+Consider several of the situations which can arise:

 (a) a villager whose actions hurt everybody but him;